-The Gynecologic Oncology Center holds weekly screenings for women at high risk for developing ovarian cancer.
+The Gynecologic Oncology Center holds weekly ovarian cancer screenings for women at high risk for developing the disease.

 - A gynecologic physical examination

 - An assessment of your medical and family history

 - Transvaginal ultrasound, a radiologic procedure that provides a picture of the ovaries and uterus